SMPTE 2110 Professional Media over IP Infrastructure

 Part 21 defines a timing model for SMPTE 2110-10 video RTP streams as measured leaving the RTP sender, and defines the sender SDP parameters used to signal the timing properties of such streams.

-Currently the ST 2110 officially only specifies how to transport uncompressed video over IP (even though it is practically already possible to transport compressed video files following the SMPTE RDD35 for TICO over RTP).
-With the introduction of the upcoming Part 22, the SMPTE 2110 will specifically and officially define a standardized way for transporting compressed video over IP workflows such as TICO (SMPTE RDD35) or TICO-XS (JPEG XS).
+With the introduction of the upcoming Part 22, the SMPTE 2110 specifically and officially defines a standardized way for transporting compressed video over IP workflows such as TICO (SMPTE RDD35) or TICO-XS (known as the new JPEG XS).